-Authors' contributions
+Author's contributions

 Ideas and concept were jointly discussed among all authors.
 IK developed the model, implemented the prototype and wrote the paper.
-JP discussed the implementation of the visualization part and wrote several parts of paper.
-IV discussed and contributed the idea of illustrating the emergence process of polymers and suggested the use of the L-systems for it.
+JP discussed the implementation of visualization part and wrote several parts of paper.
+IV discussed and brought the idea of time-scale switching method and usage of the L-system for development of polymers.
 AKS introduced the biological background, consulted the choices with biology scientists and wrote the introduction parts to the biological examples.
-SB brought the ideas regarding the combination of L-system and agent-based system.
+SB brought the ideas of combination of L-system and agent-based system.
 HH introduced the third layer of the model - SOD and wrote several parts of paper.
 All authors read and approved the final manuscript.